feishikong/siji-calendar/README.md

 - Previous/Next month buttons
 - Smooth scrolling between months
 - Active month indicator
-- **Clickable month headings** - hover to see link effect, click to navigate to other calendar
+- **Clickable month headings** - hover to see link effect, click to navigate to other calendar (TODO)
 - Month headings show hover state to indicate they are clickable

 ## Technical Details